Dance Tribe is NOW every Tuesday & Thursday from 7:30 – 9:30 pm

 We stretch, breathe, roll around on the floor and invite breath and awareness into moving our bodies slowly at first.
 No explicit instruction —just trust your body and feel your way in.
 It’s an awareness process, and the energy level ebbs and flows so as to create a really rich and soulful landscape of experience.
 Quite beautiful —and yes, the room slowly fills up over that first hour, and the energy gradually builds, and builds…

 I DJ live and generally take the room through 2 arcs of experience —from contemplative and tender, to fierce and sweaty, and back again.
 I draw on my two decades of being in the dance/movement practice and community (as well as holding space for yoga, bodywork and meditation and studying psychology, poetry and music) to create the unique Dance Tribe experience.

-If you are familiar with ecstatic dance in it’s various forms, you will find reference points and a general spirit infused both into what I do and the non-verbal language of this magnificent community.
+If you are familiar with the various forms of dance practice, like 5 Rhythms, Soul Motion, or Ecstatic Dance, you will find reference points and a general spirit infused both into what I do and the non-verbal language of this magnificent community.

 But if you are not familiar with these approaches it really doesn’t matter!
 Whatever the brand name or certification, I feel they are simply doorways into experiencing something absolutely natural and innate to our tribal roots in breath, movement, process, play and communal celebration.

 ” I woke up this morning with a calling to dance tonight!
 What a delicious calling it was….a calling I listened to all day!
 I am not much of a night dancer…as I love my mornings with all my energy!
 But tonight….my heart wide open, dancing, flying high from some place deeply happy and satisfied within and by just being in the room with the people around me.